 Instead, use titles and tags that don’t intend to shock your audience or string them along.
 Be clear and precise, and you will eventually see more traffic to your content.

 Quality Over Quantity

-Speaking of content, you should also be aware that the expectation for quality content has changed over the past few years too.
+Speaking of content, you should also be aware that the expectation for quality content has changed over the past few years.

 In the past, businesses would produce lots of low-quality content.
-Brands often focused their marketing efforts on quantity.
-The thinking was that if they create more content, that was sufficient.
+As a result, brands often focused their marketing efforts on quantity.
+The thinking was that if they created more content, that was sufficient.

-Perhaps that was true in the past but not in 2022.
+Perhaps that was true in the past, but not in 2023.

-Audiences would get lost with the large number of articles that offered very little value.
-Today, companies produce less content, but they provide more helpful information than so many of the shallow pieces created in the past.
-They also tend to be longer pieces of content.
+Audiences get lost in the large number of articles that offer very little value.
+Today, companies produce less content but provide more helpful information than many of the shallow pieces created in the past.
+They also tend to be more extended pieces of content.

 High-quality, longer content pieces also make them more likely to be recommended by search engines.
-You’ll also find users are more engaged, and they’ll stay on your site longer.
+You’ll also find that users are more engaged and stay on your site longer.